fonnesbeck/aou_jupyter_tutorials/README.md

 - scipy
 - seaborn
 ​

 If you are not using the Anaconda Python distribution, you will need to manually install the packages listed in `environment.yml` using `pip`.

 Which you probably don't want to do.
 So install Anaconda.

 To use the environment, you may type:

     source activate jupyter_tutorial

+> Windows users can leave off the `source` command from the above, and just call `activate jupyter_tutorial`

+This will activate the environment and make all of the packages installed above available to you.
+It can subsequently be deactivated via:

+    source deactivate